SharkChar0255/LethalCompanyModGuide/README.md

-Guide to modding Lethal for my boys (and girl in the future if girl exist??)

-# Quick guide on hwo to install mods for lethal
+# Quick guide on how to install mods for lethal

 ## Before you get started
 Just note that, once you install mods, you MUST have the exact same mods as the people you're playing with to join their lobby.
 You will need to play the Vanilla version of Lethal Company if you want to play with someone not using mods